• Skip to main content

 The western edge of the Snæfellsnes Peninsula is home to Snæfellsjökull National Park and the Snæfellsjökull glacier, which lies on top of a volcano in the center of the national park.
 You can even book tours to walk on the glacier!

 Scattered around the peninsula, you’ll find charming fishing villages, plenty of hiking routes, and quirky museums.
-The Kirkjufell mountain (pictured) is a favorite sight in the area.
+The Kirkjufell mountain (pictured) is easily something you have to see here, regardless of if you’re a “Game of Thrones” fan or not.

 Location: Kirkjufell (Snæfellsnes)